IBM/yaps/docs/source/cheatsheet.md

         x[i] <~ bernoulli(theta)
 ```

-Types definition, e.g., `int` and `real`, and Stan function are defined in `yaps.lib`.
+Types definitions, e.g., `int` and `real`, and Stan functions are defined in `yaps.lib`.

-We list below examples of Yaps code with the corresponding Stan code.
+Below are examples of Yaps code with the corresponding Stan code.

 ## Comments